Context-Aware Semantic Similarity Measurement for Unsupervised Word Sense Disambiguation: Methods

 In our research, we aim to tackle the challenge of word ambiguity, which refers to the problem of words having multiple meanings based on the context in which they are used.
 We propose adapting existing methods incorporating contextual information to address this issue.

-Among the current state-of-the-art methods for contextual language processing, we identified four stand-out approaches: BERT \citep{key-Bert}, ELMo \citep{key-elmo}, USE \citep{key-cer}, and WMD \citep{key-kusner}.
-Each method employs a unique technique for capturing contextual information, making them suitable for different use cases \citep{key-martinez-dawak}.
+Among the current state-of-the-art methods for contextual language processing, we identified four stand-out approaches: BERT \cite{key-Bert}, ELMo \cite{key-elmo}, USE \cite{key-cer}, and WMD \cite{key-kusner}.
+Each method employs a unique technique for capturing contextual information, making them suitable for different use cases \cite{key-martinez-dawak}.

 To adapt these methods for addressing the issue of word ambiguity, we propose using them to create contextualized embeddings.
 This involves representing each text unit as a vector that considers the context in which it appears.
-For instance, BERT (Bidirectional Encoder Representations from Transformers) \citep{key-Bert} is a deep neural network that uses a transformer architecture to generate contextualized word embeddings.
-Similarly, ELMo (Embeddings from Language Models) \citep{key-elmo} creates embeddings by training bidirectional models on large text corpora.
+For instance, BERT (Bidirectional Encoder Representations from Transformers) \cite{key-Bert} is a deep neural network that uses a transformer architecture to generate contextualized word embeddings.
+Similarly, ELMo (Embeddings from Language Models) \cite{key-elmo} creates embeddings by training bidirectional models on large text corpora.

-On the other hand, USE (Universal Sentence Encoder) \citep{key-cer} is a pre-trained encoder that can be used to generate sentence embeddings that capture the contextual meaning of a sentence.
-Lastly, WMD (Word Mover's Distance) \citep{key-kusner} is a distance-based metric that calculates the similarity between two documents based on the distance between their constituent words.
+On the other hand, USE (Universal Sentence Encoder) \cite{key-cer} is a pre-trained encoder that can be used to generate sentence embeddings that capture the contextual meaning of a sentence.
+Lastly, WMD (Word Mover's Distance) \cite{key-kusner} is a distance-based metric that calculates the similarity between two documents based on the distance between their constituent words.

-Adapting these methods to capture contextual information and create contextualized word embeddings allows improving the performance of tasks that involve disambiguating words based on context.
-Our contribution is to show how existing methods can be adapted for dealing with the problem of word ambiguity, which has important implications for a wide range of applications.
+Adapting these strategies to capture contextual details might improve the performance of tasks that involve disambiguating words.
+Our contribution is to show how existing strategies can be adapted for dealing with the problem of word ambiguity, which has important implications for a wide range of applications as we have already seen.